This page acknowledges the children who have received a scholarship from our organization.

 Chance Lynn is an active, adventurous 7 year old little man.
 He loves the outdoors and the ranching/cowboy way of life.
 He is a self-proclaimed cowboy.
 He loves to take care of his animals, ride horses and round up or herd cows.
 Chance loves his siblings and is always willing to help.

 Chance is in the 2nd grade and is loving his new school at Tope with new teachers and friends.
 He seems very active and motivated to succeed.
-Chance is not afraid of hard work and with the support of Aha! team members, Chance will get the tools and support needed to succeed in life.
+Chance is not afraid of hard work and with the support of DFWC team members, Chance will get the tools and support needed to succeed in life.

 Tripp R., as described by his mother, Savannah: